britram/taps-transports/draft-ietf-taps-transports.md

-The interface of UDP-Lite differs from that of UDP by the addition of a single (socket) option that communicates a checksum coverage length value: at the sender, this specifies the intended checksum coverage, with the remaining unprotected part of the payload called the "error-insensitive part".
+The interface of UDP-Lite differs from that of UDP by the addition of a single (socket) option that communicates a checksum coverage length value.
 The checksum coverage may also be made visible to the application via the UDP-Lite MIB module {{RFC5097}}.